MatthewKolnicki/MeasuringGreatness/README.md

 #####  ***The program's code is written completely in Python; A Python Environment will be neccessary to run the program.***

-Donwload zip file "name.zip" from Canvas.
-Unzip "name.zip" within python environment.
+Donwload zip file "MeasuringGreatness.zip" from Canvas.
+Unzip "MeasuringGreatness.zip" within python environment.

-#### Included Files in "name.zip":
+#### Included Files in "MeasuringGreatness.zip":
 1) DataFiles/mvps.csv

 2) DataFiles/players.csv